Arjunyadav170/CNN-Fruit-Quality-check/README.md

 <a href="https://www.kaggle.com/datasets/swoyam2609/fresh-and-stale-classification">Kaggle dataset use</a><br>
 #Overveiw of dataset<br>
- IN This project I use image dataset of different fruit and vegetables  like:- Apples  ,Banana ,Cucumber ,okra ,Oranges ,Patato ,Tamto
+ In this project I use image dataset of different fruit and vegetables  like:- Apples  ,Banana ,Cucumber ,okra ,Oranges ,Patato ,Tamto<br>
- ->This all fruit  classification in  Fresh and Rotten Freshness Levels: The dataset provides a clear distinction between fresh and rotten/stale states, allowing for the training of models capable of     accurately identifying the level of decay in fruits and vegetables.
+ ->This all fruit  classification in  Fresh and Rotten <br>
+  Freshness Levels: The dataset provides a clear distinction between fresh and rotten/stale states, allowing for the training of models capable of <br    accurately identifying the level of decay in fruits and vegetables.